SkatAI/epitadb/docs/03/S3-database-design-normalization.md

 - easy to update
 - easy to maintain

-Informally, a database is normalized if:
+More formally, a database is normalized if:

-1. all column values depend only on the table primary key,
+> **all column values depend only on the table primary key,**
-2. data is decomposed into multiple tables to avoid repetition.

 In the _1 table design_ for the account and its phone numbers, a phone number value depends on the name of the phone column (home_phone, work_phone, ...) not just the account_id key: We can say it's not normalized